-Indication Acebutolol Propranolol Sotalol Control ventricular rate in patients with atrial fibrillation and a rapid ventricular response ✓ (oral solution, tablet) Maintenance of normal sinus rhythm (delay in time to recurrence of atrial fibrillation/atrial flutter [AFIB/AFL] in patients with symptomatic AFIB/AFL who are currently in sinus rhythm ~ Management of ventricular premature beats ~ Treatment of documented life-threatening ventricular arrhythmias, such as sustained ventricular tachycardia ~
+Indication acebutolol propranolol sotalol Control ventricular rate in patients with atrial fibrillation and a ✓ (oral solution, rapid ventricular response tablet) Maintenance of normal sinus rhythm (delay in time to recurrence of atrial fibrillation/atrial flutter [AFIB/AFL] in , patients with symptomatic AFIB/AFL who are currently in · sinus rhythm Management of ventricular premature beats ✓ Treatment of documented life-threatening ventricular arrhythmias, such as sustained ventricular tachycardia v

-Limitations of use: Because sotalol can cause life-threatening ventricular arrhythmias, reserve it for patients in whom AFIB/AFL is highly symptomatic.
-Patients with paroxysmal AFIB whose AFIB/AFL that is easily reversed (by Valsalva maneuver, for example) should usually not be given sotalol.
-Limitations of use: Sotalol may not enhance survival in patients with ventricular arrhythmias.
+\ Limitations of use: Because sotalol can cause life-threatening ventricular arrhythmias, reserve it for patients in whom AFIB/AFL is highly symptomatic.
+Patients with paroxysmal AFIB whose AFIB/AFL that is easily reversed (by Valsalva maneuver, for example) should usually not be given sotalol. \\ Limitations of use: Sotalol may not enhance survival in patients with ventricular arrhythmias.
 Because of the proarrhythmic effects of Betapace/Betapace AF, including a 1.5 to 2% rate of Torsade de Pointes (TdP) or new ventricular tachycardia/fibrillation (VT/VF) in patients with either non-sustained ventricular tachycardia (NSVT) or supraventricular arrhythmias (SVT), its use in patients with less severe arrhythmias, even if the patients are symptomatic, is generally not recommended.
 Avoid treatment of patients with asymptomatic ventricular premature contractions.

-(Prescribing information: acebutolol 2017, propranolol solution 2017, propranolol tablets 2016, Betapace and Betapace AF 2016, Sorine 2017, Sotylize 2015)
+(Prescribing information: acebutolol 2017, propranolol solution 2017, propranolol tablets 2019, Betapace and Betapace AF 2018.
+Sorine 2020, Sotylize 2015)